-Our parishes and schools make up the vital fabric of our Minnesota Catholic community.
-Right now, they’re facing unprecedented challenges both financially and operationally.
-And while some parishes are financially positioned to endure the COVID‑19 crisis, others are not as fortunate.
+As a result of the COVID-19 crisis, our parishes and schools faced unprecedented challenges both financially and operationally.
+And while some parishes were financially positioned to endure the COVID‑19 crisis, others were not as fortunate.

-The Minnesota Catholic Relief Fund (MCRF) is an emergency relief fund designed to contribute to operational stability for Catholic parishes and schools during the COVID‑19 pandemic.
+Grantmaking from this emergency relief fund contributed to operational stability for Catholic parishes and schools during the COVID‑19 pandemic.

 In Partnership With

 Most Reverend Archbishop Bernard A. Hebda

 “I urge you to continue tithing regularly to your parishes.
 Then, if you are able, please consider making a contribution to the Minnesota Catholic Relief Fund.